smarigowda/serialization-demo-java/README.md

-# serialization-demo-java
+# de serialization demo java
-A demo of serialization in Java using Jackson library
+A demo of de serialization in Java using Jackson library